 Changed or Updated Bibliographic Records

-GPO strives to maintain the accuracy and currency of the CGP.
-Database maintenance involves changes and updates to records for multiple reasons, including but not limited to:
+GPO updates CGP records when required to maintain the accuracy and currency of the CGP.
+This database maintenance involves changes and updates to records for multiple reasons, including but not limited to:

 - Revisions to item numbers and SuDocs classification numbers